Rizwan-Ishaq/SocialGraphPage/index.md

 <h1 id="a_brief_discussion_of_the_data">A Brief Discussion of the Data</h1>

 Before we start, we present an elaboration on some of our thoughts about the data that has made the foundation for the analysis.
-If this seems tiresome, feel free to skip to main content, [__The History of Philosophy__](#the_history_of_philosophy).
+If this seems tiresome, feel free to skip to main content, [__The History of Philosophy__](#the_history_of_philosophy) and if the historical context is of little interest, feel free to skip to [__Concluding Remarks__](#concluding_remarks).

 <h3 id="source_of_the_data">Source of the Data</h3>